Linguistics: child language acquisition, morphology, morphosyntax, language variation, real-time language comprehension

 Her research has explored preschoolers’ knowledge of plural morphology, subject-verb agreement, and constraints on pronoun coreference.
 In recent work, she explores how children's acquisition of these aspects of language changes if the input they receive is variable, and how linguistic variation influences adults' real-time comprehension.

-She earned her BA in Linguistics from the University of Maryland College Park, and her PhD in Developmental Psychology from the University of Illinois Urbana-Champaign.
-She also conducted postdoctoral research in the Department of Spanish, Italian and Portuguese at Penn State.
+She earned her BA in Linguistics from the University of Maryland College Park, and her MA and PhD in Developmental Psychology from the University of Illinois Urbana-Champaign.
+Before coming to Mason, she conducted postdoctoral research in the Department of Spanish, Italian and Portuguese at Penn State.